larrytheliquid/scotrubyconf/1-intro.md

 be given a label for the value it can represent, which can be reused or "depended upon" in later parts of the type signature, from left to right

-notice that our function call happens in the type signature precondition not used here, just for readability
+notice that our function call (isGoodDay) happens in the type signature precondition not used here, just for readability

 implicit arguments do not need to be explicitly passed when calling